This article was first published Jan. 10, 2016.

 1. Be sure that this is what you want.

-It may not be as easy to switch back as it was to switch out, so be aware that leaving your current course of study may make you seem less passionate about it if you try to return.
-Be certain this is something you truly want to do to avoid an awkward situation later.
+It may not be as easy to switch back as it was to switch out, and be aware that leaving your current course of study may make you seem less passionate about it if you try to return.
+Be certain this is something you truly want to do to avoid an awkward situation with your professors later.

 2. Research your future major.